GeorgeLeithead/AareonTechnicalTest/README.md

 ## Added GitHub Actions
 Added a dotnet.yml to build and run any tests when the code is pulled to GitHub.

+## Global Usings
+Added in C# 10 Implicit using directives.
+The intention is to simplify and lighten code, by declaring only once a using keyword on a specific namespace on a project.
+See [Implicit using directives](https://docs.microsoft.com/en-us/dotnet/core/project-sdk/overview#implicit-using-directives) for details.

+## Editor Config
+Added to the solution is an EditorConfig file, used to enforce consistent coding styles and standards for everyone that works in the code base.
+See [Create portable, custom editor settings with EditorConfig](https://docs.microsoft.com/en-us/visualstudio/ide/create-portable-custom-editor-options?view=vs-2022) for details.

+## Minimal API
+Upgraded project to use the minimal API framework.
+See [Minimal APIs overview](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0) for details.